Glen Carroll

 Glen Carroll (born January 8, 1960) is an American musician, songwriter, record producer and lead vocalist.
 Carroll wrote and recorded Like A Rolling Stone, the "Top 10 Album" in 2013 (according to 'The Aquarian Weekly' writers).

 Early life

 Glen Edward Carroll was born in Springfield, Massachusetts, on January 8, 1960.
-He and his sister were raised in a military family.
+He was raised in a military family.
 When he was 12, he moved with his family to Ramstein, Germany, where he first began playing guitar.
 At age 15, Carroll moved to Lakenheath, England, and started his first band, "Skip Church and the Choir Boys".
 Carroll returned to the United States in the summer of 1976.
 Carroll attended and graduated Summerville High School, Summerville, South Carolina, the College of Charleston, and William Howard Taft College of Law (JD).

 Music career

 Glen Carroll formed Sticky Fingers in 1989 after serving in the U.S. military as a pilot.
 At first, Carroll performed as the band's drummer.
 However, after the band went through several vocalists a month, Carroll became the band's vocalist.
 For the next 25 years, Carroll lead the band as singer and business manager.

 In 2008, Steven Kurutz published Like a Rolling Stone.
 Carroll was the main character in the book and his photograph is featured on the cover.
 At the time of publication, Carroll had toured every year for 18 years.
 In 2013, the band released an album called Like a Rolling Stone.
 Carroll wrote the songs, and all the musicians that took part in making of the album had performed or recorded with The Rolling Stones.